 RuPaul used this on herself on the first season of Rupauls Drag Race (with her song Covergirl (Put the Bass in Your Walk) replacing the romantic music).
+How bad was it?
+There were times where you couldn't make out her face at all; it would just be a blurry blob with eyes.
 By the 2nd season, everyone on Logo, even one of the contestants, was mocking her for it.

 Top Gear's Jeremy Clarkson attempted to create the romantic soft focus on a car by smearing vaseline on the camera lens.
 It didn't go well.

 This effect—and other concealing camera tricks—are used throughout the music video of Divinyls' hit "I Touch Myself".
 Singer Christina Amphlett was trying to conceal her true age (she was about 32 at the time, probably more than a decade older than most Top 40 female pop singers).

 Played with a little in Metal Gear Solid 3.
 When Snake knocks out Ocelot, soon to be his Stalker with a Crush, we see through Ocelot's eyes.
 He's losing consciousness, and so Snake is fully Gaussianed and even appears to sparkle a little in the light.